Islandora/documentation/docs/installation/install-a-demo.md

 10. Click on **Deploy the Stack**.
 The button will then display _Deployment in progress_  - do not click away while this message is shown.

-This may take a **very long** time if this is the first time setting up the demo as it must download all the Docker Images from the internet.
+This may take a **very long** time if this is the first time setting up the demo, as it must download all the Docker Images from the internet.